PhpGt/StyleGuide/indentation-whitespace/line-length.md

 Function body width is less strict.
 If absolutely necessary, the contents of a function can span over 80 characters, but hitting the 80 character ruler is a good excuse to re-assess the complexity of your current function, or refactor the amount of indentation.

-## Limit to three levels of indentation within functions.
+## Limit to three levels of indentation within functions

 Each level of indentation can be seen as a new level of abstraction to a function's complexity.
 It is best practice for every function to do one thing and one thing only, limiting its abstraction to one.